- Introduction

 Field Resolver

 Sometimes you will have a requirement to combine two attributes or to compute a new property.
+To do this you can use a Field Resolver.

 Here is an example of returning two combined values for the Task